-The someone that 21 is referring to is now former Epic chairman/CEO L.A.
-Reid, who was booted from the label in May after spending six years at the helm, but as it turns out, it was actually something that made the deal a no-brainer.
+The someone who 21 is referring to is now former Epic chairman/CEO L.A.
+Reid, who was booted from the label in May after spending six years at the helm, but as it turns out, it was something that made the deal a no-brainer.

-According to Kei Henderson, 21's manager at King Me Collective, 21's record deal allows him to retain 100% ownership of his masters.
+According to Kei Henderson, 21’s manager at King Me Collective, 21’s recording contract allows him to retain 100 percent ownership of his masters.

-Henderson opened up about the deal in response to our Wednesday story about SZA's record deal with RCA, which allowed her to also retain ownership of her masters and included a 70/30 split in favor of the artist.
-Like SZA, who is signed to RCA through TDE, 21 is signed to Epic through Slaughter Gang.
+Henderson opened up about the deal in response to our Wednesday story about SZA’s record deal with RCA, which allowed SZA to retain ownership of her masters and included a 70/30 split in favor of the artist.
+Like SZA, who signed to RCA through TDE, 21 signed to Epic through his own label, Slaughter Gang.

 Simple: a proven track record of success.

-In 2016, prior to inking his deal with Epic, 21 released Savage Mode, a joint album with hit-making producer Metro Boomin.
-The now Gold-certified LP, which was released independently through Slaughter Gang, LLC., was a smash success, producing two bona fide, Platinum-certified hit singles: "No Heart" (peaked at No. 43 on the Billboard Hot 100) and "X" featuring Future (peaked at No. 36).
-"Red Opps," another single independently released prior to Savage Mode, was also certified Platinum last month.
-(It should be noted that all three singles earned Platinum certification following 21's signing announcement.)
+In 2016, before inking his deal with Epic, 21 released Savage Mode, a joint album with hit-making producer Metro Boomin.
+The now Gold-certified LP, which was released independently through Slaughter Gang, LLC., was a smash success.
+The project produced two bona fide, Platinum-certified hit singles: “No Heart” (peaked at No. 43 on the Billboard Hot 100) and “X” featuring Future (peaked at No. 36).
+“Red Opps,” another single independently released before Savage Mode, was also certified Platinum last month.
+(I should note all three singles earned Platinum certification following 21’s signing announcement.)

-On Friday, July 7, 21 will release his major label debut album, ISSA, which features production from Metro Boomin, Pi'erre Bourne, Southside, Wheezy, DJ Mustard and Zaytoven.
-To date, Epic has yet to release any material off the project, but rest assured that when it does hit streaming services at midnight Eastern, the revenue the album generates for 21 after the label recoups their advance payment will look a lot heftier than if his contract was signed without the ascendancy of power.
+On Friday, July 7, 21 will release his major-label debut album, ISSA, which features production from Metro Boomin, Pi’erre Bourne, Southside, Wheezy, DJ Mustard, and Zaytoven.
+To date, Epic has yet to release any material from the project, but rest assured, when it does hit streaming services at midnight Eastern, the revenue the album generates for 21 after the label recoups their advance payment will look a lot heftier than if he signed his contract without the ascendancy of power.